Romanian Armed Forces ranks and insignia: Armed forces

 The rank insignia is worn on the shoulder of the jacket, cloak/coat, overcoat, and shirt.
 The ranks are displayed with braids (called galoane or trese) of gold color for the commissioned officers and silver for senior non-commissioned and warrant officers.
 The junior NCOs, enlisted and the navy warrant officers use yellow silk braids.
 Generals use star insignia.
 The navy warrant officers use yellow colored star insignia as well.
 The air force and navy officers also display the ranks on the sleeves.
-The topmost braids for the air force officer rank are folded in the shape of a rhombus; for the navy, the braids are folded into rings; for the paratroopers, the braids are folded in the shape of an open parachute.
+The topmost braids for the air force officer ranks are folded in the shape of a rhombus; for the navy, the braids are in the form of the executive curl; for the parachute units, the braids are folded in the shape of an open parachute.

 Commissioned officer ranks

 The rank insignia of commissioned officers.